-Current 2023 2024

-(2022 Valuation) Valuation Valuation
+Current (2023 Valuation) 2024 Valuation

-Price Inflation 2.55% 2.45% 2.35%
+Price Inflation 2.45% 2.35%

-Real Return 4.65% 4.65% 4.65%
+Real Return 4.65% 4.65%

-Investment Return 7.20% 7.10% 7.00%
+Investment Return 7.10% 7.00%

-COLA (Tier 1) 2.10% 2.05% 2.00%
+COLA (Tier 1) 2.05% 2.00%

-General Wage Inflation 3.05% 2.95% 2.85%
+General Wage Inflation 2.95% 2.85%

-Covered Payroll Growth 3.05% 2.95% 2.85%
+Covered Payroll Growth 2.95% 2.85%

-The net impact of the scheduled change in the set of economic assumptions in this valuation was an increase of \$3.9 million in the actuarial accrued liability, as well as an increase of 1.13% in the actuarial required contribution rate.
-The continued phase-in of the economic assumptions is expected to increase the unfunded actuarial accrued liability (UAAL), normal cost rate and actuarial required contribution rate over the next two years, absent the impact of future favorable experience.
-If the ultimate set of economic assumptions was fully recognized in the current valuation, it would increase the UAAL by \$7.5 million, decrease the funded ratio to 90% and increase the actuarial required contribution rate by 2.09%.
+The net impact of the scheduled change in the set of economic assumptions in this valuation was an increase of \$4.2 million in the actuarial accrued liability, as well as an increase of 1.01% in the actuarial required contribution rate.
+The continued phase-in of the economic assumptions is expected to increase the unfunded actuarial accrued liability (UAAL), normal cost rate and actuarial required contribution rate next year, absent the impact of future favorable experience.
+If the ultimate set of economic assumptions was fully recognized in the current valuation, it would increase the UAAL by \$4.3 million, decrease the funded ratio to 83.7% and increase the actuarial required contribution rate by 1.02%.

-Actual Experience Impacting the July 1, 2022 Valuation
+Actual Experience Impacting the July 1, 2023 Valuation

-The valuation results reflect net favorable experience for the past plan year as demonstrated by an UAAL that was lower than expected.
-The UAAL as of July 1, 2022 is \$52.9 million compared to an expected UAAL of \$54.4 million.
-The key factors impacting the 2022 valuation include:
+The valuation results reflect net unfavorable experience for the past plan year as demonstrated by a UAAL that was higher than expected.
+The UAAL as of July 1, 2023 is \$100.0 million compared to an expected UAAL of \$56.4 million.
+The key factors impacting the 2023 valuation include:

-- The rate of return on the market value of assets for the year ending June 30, 2022 was -8.2%, as reported by the Nebraska Investment Council, compared to the assumed return of 7.3% for that year.
+- There was a net actuarial experience loss of \$41.7 million on System liabilities, almost entirely a result of actual salary increases that were higher than expected based on the actuarial assumptions.
+Due to the magnitude of the scheduled increases in pay rates in the 2023 to 2025 labor contract between the State of Nebraska and the State Law Enforcement Bargaining Council (SLEBC), the liabilities reflect both the 22.1% pay rate increase effective July 1, 2023 and the 5% increase effective on July 1, 2024.
+There was also an actuarial experience loss due to COLAs that were larger than expected. - As a result of the higher pay rates, the covered payroll increased by 19.6% from the prior valuation compared to the 3.05% assumed increase in the July 1, 2022 actuarial valuation.
+As a result, the UAAL contribution rate decreased by 2.16%. - The rate of return on the market value of assets for the year ending June 30, 2023 was 9.9%, as reported by the Nebraska Investment Council, compared to the assumed return of 7.2% for that year.
 The asset smoothing method used in the valuation only recognizes 20% of the difference between the dollar amount of the assumed and actual return in the current valuation.
-The partial recognition of FY 2022 experience, coupled with the scheduled recognition of the deferred investment experience from the prior four years, resulted in a rate of return on the actuarial (smoothed) value of assets of 7.8%.
-Because this return is higher than the assumed rate of return (7.3% for FY 2022), there was an actuarial experience gain of \$2.5 million on the actuarial value of assets. - There was a net actuarial experience loss of \$1.1 million on System liabilities as a result of actual cost-of-living increases that were higher than expected (2.5% versus 2.15%) and actual salary increases that were higher than expected based on the actuarial assumptions. - The 2016 Legislature made changes to the benefit structure for members hired on or after July 1, 2016 (Tier 2).
-As a result of an increase in the number of active members covered by Tier 2, the normal cost rate decreased by 0.16% and the average employee contribution rate increased by 0.02% (from 16.21% to 16.23%).
+The partial recognition of FY 2023 experience, coupled with the scheduled recognition of the deferred investment experience from the prior four years, resulted in a rate of return on the actuarial (smoothed) value of assets of 6.9%.
+Because this return is lower than the assumed rate of return (7.2% for FY 2023), there was an actuarial experience loss of \$1.8 million on the actuarial value of assets. - The 2016 Legislature made changes to the benefit structure for members hired on or after July 1, 2016 (Tier 2).
+As a result of an increase in the number of active members covered by Tier 2, the normal cost rate decreased and the average employee contribution rate increased by 0.03% (from 16.23% to 16.26%).